TheJacksonLaboratory/ResourcesGuide/Organizing_projects.md

 ## R projects and Rmarkdown

 If you're working with [RStudio](https://rstudio.com/products/rstudio/), you can set up your project folder as [a formal R project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).
-This makes it easier to combine analyses into one complex project in a modular and self-contained way.
+This makes it easier to combine analyses into one complex project in a modular and self-contained manner.
 RStudio also provides built-in functionality for version control of projects with git, running multiple projects in parallel, and other useful features.
 Other IDEs have their own set up, e.g. [Visual Studio](https://code.visualstudio.com/docs/setup/setup-overview).

-[RMarkdown](https://bookdown.org/yihui/rmarkdown/) is a file type [adopted by RStudio](https://rmarkdown.rstudio.com) for making [reproducible reports](https://kbroman.org/steps2rr/pages/reports.html) using the markdown language.
+[RMarkdown](https://bookdown.org/yihui/rmarkdown/) is a file type [adopted by RStudio](https://rmarkdown.rstudio.com) for making [reproducible reports](https://kbroman.org/steps2rr/pages/reports.html) using [the markdown language](https://guides.github.com/features/mastering-markdown/).
 This means that you can document your whole analysis, combining text, code, and results all in one file, and re-run it all with a click of a button.
 The same can be achieved with e.g., [jupyter notebooks](https://jupyter.org/try).
 Both RMarkdown and jupyter notebooks can run code in many languages, not just R or python, which makes it easy to document all steps of your analysis in one file in the right sequence.

-When Rmarkdown files are rendered they can be converted into several formats, though the most commonly used is html.
-It is also possible to convert it to markdown file.
+When Rmarkdown files are rendered they can be converted into several formats.
+The most commonly used is html.
 See [here](https://bookdown.org/yihui/blogdown/output-format.html) for format comparison.
+If you push your project to GitHub, it might be useful to have a markdown version of your report, which can then be viewed on [GitHub](#Working with Git and GitHub) as a rendered html-like report.
+That basically gives you an easy way to publish your reports.
-To save a markdown version while rendering it as html:
+To save a markdown version while rendering your report as html, add `keep_md:true` to the yaml frontmatter (the text at the top of your file between leading and trailing lines of ---) like this:
 ```
 output:
   html_document:
     keep_md: true
 ```
+To save a markdown version without rendering as html you'd simply replace the output section with `output: github_document`.

-You don't have to use RStudio to generate reports with R Markdown, you can use the `rmarkdown` package in any R console, but RStudio provides integrated functionality that makes it easier and promotes standardization.
+You don't have to use RStudio to generate reports with R Markdown, you can use the `rmarkdown` package in any R console, but RStudio provides integrated functionality that makes it easier and promotes standardization and reproducibility.

 Two other major advances in the R world in recent years include the [tidyverse](https://www.tidyverse.org/) and [ggplot](https://ggplot2.tidyverse.org/index.html) approaches to data analysis and visualization, respectively.
 Although they involve quite a learning curve, they make R code more streamlined and readable, and overcome some default behaviors in R that have become a nuisance in the new age of data science (see [here](https://peerj.com/preprints/3180v1/) for examples).

+For a more effective use of R and RMarkdown see [What They Forgot to Teach You About R by Jenny Bryan](https://rstats.wtf/)

 ## Folder structure and naming
 Using community standards for structuring projects and naming files and folders makes it easier for other people to understand your workflow, with or without a readme file.
 There are several good discussions out there, and several R packages that help setting up a standardized R project.
 The principles are the same for other languages and IDEs.